irabkina/gg-project-master-2016/README.md

 Golden Globe Project Master 2016

 This repository does not use any non-standard Python libraries.
-No repositories were used for inspriation.
+No repositories were used for inspiration.